A unique blend of lawyers, journalists, media experts and political advisers. We put together the right mix of skills for every case.

 He brings a certain style and creativity to the office in more ways than one, having previously

 worked in the fashion industry as a stylist and writer.

-Stephanie brings another international perspective to the team having qualified as a solicitor in Australia and specialising in corporate law and mergers and acquisitions at the global law firm DLA Piper.
+Stephanie has broad communications experience across the areas of litigation, reputation and crisis management.
+She brings another international perspective to the team having practised as a solicitor in Australia, specialising in corporate and commercial law and mergers and acquisitions at the global law firm DLA Piper.

 Matt’s fascinating route into communications began at the sharp end of understanding public